mq-cah/ANZPHN/_posts/2023-05-17-roman_archaeology_public_history.md

   - open data
 classes: wide
 ---
-_Ewan briefly overviews a way Roman archaeological research can intersect with public history in Australia: Open Access._
+_Ewan muses about how Roman archaeological research can intersect with public history in Australia: Open Access._

 # Roman archaeology down under
 Roman archaeology is offered in several institutions across Australia and Aoteoroa (New Zealand), from the University of Western Australia to Otago University, typically as a component of history or archaeology degrees.
 There are also several projects and a sizeable contingent of active researchers in the field, many of whom are members of groups such as the Mediterranean Archaeology Australasian Research Community [MAARC](https://mediterraneanarcha.wixsite.com/maarc){:target="_blank"} and the Australasian Society for Classical Studies [ASCS](https://www.ascs.org.au/){:target="_blank"}.